 Goal 1: Avoid Running Out of Money

 For some investors, this is their primary goal to ensure they avoid aged poverty.
-While some believe the key to avoid running out of money is to invest in low-volatility investments (bonds, for example), this approach isn’t always prudent and could be detrimental.
+Whilst some believe the key to avoid running out of money is to invest in low-volatility investments (fixed interest, for example), this approach isn’t always prudent and could even be detrimental.

 Goal 2: Maintain or Improve Lifestyle